 3. Larger hotels and restaurants may accept credit cards.
 Most smaller ones and some hostels don’t.
 Here's more on Bolivian money.

 4. There is one ENTEL "call center" or kiosk where you can make local, national and international calls and can also place cellphone calls.
 There are also 2 internet cafés in town.
 I think Hotel Esmeralda is the only hotel in town with Internet.
 The connection is slow in Coroico.
 If you plan to bring a cellphone with you, be aware that Bolivia is on a different grid and many overseas cellphones don't work here.
-You may be better off renting a cellphone.
-Here's how to place phone calls in Bolivia.
+Before you leave your country, be sure your family knows how to call Bolivia.

 5. In Bolivia you must carry your documentation at all times.